Yelyzaveta Luzan

 Yelyzaveta Luzan (born 14 March 2003) is a Ukrainian-born Azerbaijani rhythmic gymnast.
 As a member of the Azerbaijan group, she is the 2022 World 3 Ribbons + 2 Balls bronze medalist.
 She is the 2020 European group all-around silver medalist and 2022 European group all-around bronze medalist.
-She represented Azerbaijan at the 2020 Summer Olympics.
+She represented Azerbaijan at the 2020 Summer Olympics and at the 2024 Summer Olympics.
 As an individual, she represented Azerbaijan at the 2018 Summer Youth Olympics and won a gold medal in the mixed team event.

-Career
+Gymnastics career

 Luzan began rhythmic gymnastics when she was eight years old.
 In 2014, she moved from Ukraine to Azerbaijan due to family reasons.
 Her application to switch nationalities and represent Azerbaijan internationally was accepted in 2015.

 Junior

 Luzan competed at the 2018 Junior European Championships in Guadalajara, Spain where she placed sixth in the ribbon final and also helped the Azerbaijani team finish sixth.
 She represented Azerbaijan at the 2018 Youth Olympic Games in Buenos Aires, Argentina, and finished in twenty-second place in the all-around.
 She also won the gold medal in the mixed team competition.